Our Verdict

 The Vornado can be too much in certain situations — the heater's large fan and incredible heating capabilities immediately made our small enclosed room too hot.
 We began sweating swiftly before turning it down and moving it away.
 With this in mind, we had to take this heater outside to the warehouse for our tests, hoping it would perform better on a chilly and drafty morning.
 We again stumbled into an issue: the hot air would rise too quickly from the heater, and we couldn't quite squeeze enough warmth out of the unit without standing directly over it.
 Despite these minor flaws, our backup perpendicular sheet test proved that the Vornado worked hard enough to force air almost five feet out of the front of the grille, making it work immensely well from a further distance in a larger room.
 We recommend this space heater for someone working in a basement office or detached unit.

-When it comes to direct heat, every space heater is basically a high-energy heating element combined with a powerful fan that can become dangerous without the proper safety protection in place.
-For good measure, we tested the safety of each space heater reviewed, and the Vornado passed again with the best marks in our grille temperature test, registering only 120 degrees Fahrenheit.
-It also shuts off in just 10 seconds during our overheat protection test and even has a tip-over protection button on the bottom, making for the best set-and-forget space heater throughout our lineup.
-For more information on how we tested for safety in each heater, go take a look at our in-depth How we test space heaters article.
+The Vornado passed our safety test with the best marks in our grille temperature test, registering only 120 degrees Fahrenheit.
+It also shuts off in just 10 seconds during our overheat protection test and even has a tip-over protection button on the bottom, making it the best set-and-forget space heater in our lineup.
+For more information on how we tested for safety in each heater, go take a look at our in-depth How We Test Space Heaters article.

 Consistent Warmth